A woman seeks peace and answers on the island of Sri Lanka and learns how to enjoy life from those affected by the 2004 tsunami.

-At nights, I interacted with people from all over the world in my hostel, getting a peep into their lives — also sharing my own stories with them.
+At night, I interacted with people from all over the world in my hostel, getting a peep into their lives — also sharing my own stories with them.
 I also journaled extensively in my diary about my thoughts of people I was meeting and experiences I was having.
-Anxiety often results in overthinking which is why one tends to bury themselves in work or distract themselves when they are in their own environment.
-But when one is out of their comfort zone, on their own, there’s a little one can do to avoid their thoughts.
+Anxiety often results in overthinking, which is why one tends to bury themselves in work or distract themselves when they are in their own environment.
+But when one is out of their comfort zone, on their own, there’s little one can do to avoid their thoughts.
 It is almost as if they are forced to think about what they have been avoiding for so long.
-This can be terrifying especially when a part of you so badly wants to enjoy and immerse yourself in the rich culture that the destination has to offer.
-But it is also imperative and somewhat, inevitable.
+This can be terrifying, especially when a part of you so badly wants to enjoy and immerse yourself in the rich culture that the destination has to offer.
+But it is also imperative and somewhat inevitable.

 Sri Lanka is beautiful and so am I, in more ways than one.
 I did not find my answers in the end, but I knew what my questions were.
 I had finally faced my demons.
 Now to defeat them, I perhaps need another solo trip.
 Vietnam, maybe?

 Share Your Travel Story

 Thank you for reading this story on Intrepid Times, the online home for narrative travel writing with heart.
 If you’re looking to become a travel writer, check out our free guides, The Rejection Report and the Travel Writing Checklist.